DinitoThompson/DinitoThompson/README.md

 # 👋 Hi, I'm Dinito Thompson

-Fullstack Developer and Graphic Designer with a passionate for creating innovative solutions and beautiful designs.
+Fullstack Developer and Graphic Designer with a passion for creating innovative solutions and beautiful designs.

 - 👀 Specializing in Software Development & Graphic Design
 - 🌱 Focused on Fullstack Development